DynamoDS/RefineryPrimer/03-hello-project-refinery/03-04_visualizing-results-in-refinery.md

 ## Parallel Coordinates

-The other chart available in Refinery is a *`Parallel Coordinates`* graph.
+The other chart available in Generative Design is a *`Parallel Coordinates`* graph.
 This chart show a set of vertical parallel lines, equally spaced, that represent the inputs and outputs.
 Each design option is represented as a polyline whose vertices sit on each parallel axis.
 The position of the polylines vertices on the axis corresponds to the value of the input or output.

 The graph can be filtered by dragging the selection on each vertical axis.